Marine Engineering Technology, B.S.

 Our goal is to produce graduates with a strong background in engineering fundamentals, mathematics, and analytical methods, which is reinforced by practical machine-shop, welding, and laboratory experiences (including several on the training ship).
 The curriculum builds on a foundation of basic engineering topics such as fluid mechanics, thermodynamics, electricity, drafting, and materials science to develop inter-disciplinary skills required for the practice of marine engineering.
 In particular, the program’s educational objectives are to produce graduates who:

-Student Outcomes for 2019-2020
+Student Outcome for 2019-2025

-Student Outcomes for 2019-2020
+Student Outcome for 2019-2025

 Outcome 1: an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline